18 Flint people on the water crisis: A Village Life gathering at Woodside Church

 And I had a little bit of a history as an activist going way back to before I went into the cave of graduate school, and I did not get involved in the water struggle right away–but at some point I just decided that it was irresistible, that this was really going to be one of the defining moments in Flint’s history, and because I was committed to being part of the community I felt like I needed to be part of that.

 For me, it has been a profoundly humbling experience.
-It’s been one of those moments in my life when I feel have been profoundly re-educated (small laugh).
+It’s been one of those moments in my life when I feel I have been profoundly re-educated (small laugh).
 Coming here with a Ph.D in political science, I was supposed to understand something about how society and government work and I kind of feel like I had to go back to square one and start all over again.

 Laura Sullivan: I teach mechanical engineering at Kettering, and about 12 or 13 years ago students started coming to me asking me to write them letters of recommendation to join the Peace Corps.
 It got me to thinking that there was something new and different about the students I was working with than the students at Kettering than when I first started.
 They were somewhat ashamed or embarrassed about talking about that they had pursued a degree in engineering because they could make money.
 That was not something that they felt proud of anymore, and that as millenials, they really wanted to make a difference.
 So I started to look into…was there something we could do for you while you’re at Kettering to prepare you for the Peace Corps, or whatever that is, so after some exploring we formed Kettering’s chapter of Engineers Without Borders in 2006.